gerbiljames/Archipelago-Crystal/worlds/dmc3/docs/en_setup.md

 If the mod has been successfully installed, start up DMC3 and you should have a console window as well as a GUI window or a modified DDMK overlay.

+## 3. Connect to a room
+To connect to a room, open up the UI for the mod.
+This is either a separate window outside the game.
+Or if you have DDMK installed, it is your DDMK menu.

+Fill in the URL, Username and Password and then connect.

+If for some reason the mod doesn't seem to be connecting despite correct information, try restarting the game.

+Once you are connected, you must go to load and select the save file in the first slot.
+Do not start a new game.

+Then you may start at Mission #1 at any difficulty.
-## 3. Optional: Start up DMC3 straight from the exe file
+## 4. Optional: Start up DMC3 straight from the exe file

 For those who are also annoyed by the launcher's slowness and would prefer to have a shortcut that directly launches DMC3.
 There is a `steam_appid.txt` file in the zip, put this in the same place as your `dmc3.exe` and then just launch the exe